CARMA

 How Caritas helps

 The CARMA project (Cash Assistance in Re-Emerging Markets in Syria) provides cash-based assistance to particularly vulnerable families who have lost their livelihoods due to long-lasting crises.
-Launched in 2019 together with Caritas Switzerland, the EU-funded project now supports nearly 6,000 families in rural Damascus, Homs and Aleppo to meet their basic needs.
-For nearly 30,000 people, these cash grants provide flexibility, choice, dignity and self-determination, as they are best placed to assess and prioritize their own needs.
+Launched in 2019 together with Caritas Switzerland, the EU-funded project now supports families in rural Damascus, Homs and Aleppo to meet their basic needs.
+For more than 17,000 people, these cash grants provide flexibility, choice, dignity and self-determination, as they are best placed to assess and prioritize their own needs.
 It also automatically supports local markets.
 In addition, this form of assistance also reduces negative coping strategies for affected people, such as having to go into debt to pay for food or medicine, or even having to take their children out of school.

 9 of 10